Atolls (company): Rebranding to Atolls

 On September 11, 2024, the decision to rebrand to Atolls was announced.

 Business model and operations

-Atolls operates multiple shopping websites, which include coupon and cashback platforms like Coupons.com, iGraal, and Shoop.
-It also manages several online shopping communities, such as hotukdeals, mydealz, and Dealabs.
+Atolls operates multiple shopping websites, including coupon platforms such as Coupons.com and Cuponation, cashback platforms iGraal and Shoop, and online shopping communities including Hotukdeals, mydealz, and Dealabs.

 Company structure

 Atolls GmbH, based in Munich, Germany, serves as the parent company within the Group.
 Listed below are the main subsidiaries and the associated internet portals or services.